raverpay/Raverpay/md/railway-deployment.md

-# Railway Deployment Guide - MularPay API
+# Railway Deployment Guide - RaverPay API

-**Deploy your MularPay API to Railway and get a public URL accessible from anywhere in the world!**
+**Deploy your RaverPay API to Railway and get a public URL accessible from anywhere in the world!**

 ---